serpapi/awesome-seo-tools/README.md

 - [MozBar](https://moz.com/products/pro/seo-toolbar) - Provides instant metrics for any page or SERP.

 - [Ahrefs' SEO Toolbar](https://chrome.google.com/webstore/detail/ahrefs-seo-toolbar-on-pag/hgmoccdbjhknikckedaaebbpdeebhiei) - On-page SEO report, broken link checker, redirect tracer, and country changer for search results in one extension.

+- [Google Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) - Extension that gives you detailed reports about your site’s SEO performance and actionable tips on how to improve it.

 ## Miscellaneous Tools
 Explore a diverse range of tools for those niche tasks and unique SEO challenges.